WATIE, STAND (1806–1871).

 Watie received his formal education at the Moravian Mission School at Springplace, Georgia.
 He remained aloof from tribal politics until 1836 when he signed the Treaty of New Echota, by which in 1835 a group of Cherokees surrendered the ancient Cherokee homeland for a new domain in present Oklahoma.
 The Ridge-Watie-Boudinot faction migrated to the Cherokee Nation, West, with little difficulty in March 1837.
 Watie established his home in the northeastern corner of the Cherokee Nation, along Honey Creek.

 As a signatory of the removal treaty Watie had forfeited his life under the Cherokee blood law, which prescribed the death penalty for anyone alienating tribal land.
-When the penalty was extracted in June 1839, only Watie, among Major Ridge, John Ridge, and Elias Boudinot, escaped execution.
+When the penalty was exacted in June 1839, only Watie, among Major Ridge, John Ridge, and Elias Boudinot, escaped execution.
 Thrust into the forefront of Cherokee politics by the killings, Watie became the lifelong enemy of Cherokee Chief John Ross.